 - The cattle are not raised on factory farms

-- Both brands do quality assurance testing and publically disclose the results on their websites
+- Both brands do quality assurance testing and publicly disclose the results on their websites

 - Both brands use an alkaline method of making their gelatin, thus keeping more nutrients intact